 - Kelly Hill caves

-- Other key things to do on Kangaroo Island that remain open after the fires
+- Other key things to do on Kangaroo Island that remain open or have re-opened

 - Add some adventure to your Kangaroo Island itinerary